gittinjiggywithit/Umbraco-headless/README.md

 - Overriding the default rendering for a specific page type and adding data fetched from 3rd party (HomeHandler.cs)
 - Overriding the default rendering of specific content blocks (BlockListHandler.cs & BlockListService.cs)
 - Using Umbraco Modelsbuilder for generating strongly typed Models based on document and element types created in Umbraco
+- Using uSync to export document types for version control

+## Instructions to run
+- Install latest .NET version https://dotnet.microsoft.com/en-us/download
+- Clone repository
+- Run dotnet run command from within solution folder
+- Navigate to http://localhost:31511/umbraco in browser (url will be listed in console)
+- Install Umbraco
+- Go to the settings tab and click on uSync
+- Click on import in the "Settings" tab on the dashboard and wait for import to finish
+- Go to Content tab and start creating content
+- Access pages like you normally would with Umbraco and watch content being outputted as JSON